d-shap/form-model-binding-autoit/README.md

 The benefit is in enhancing script maintenance and reducing code duplication.
 So if the GUI changes, the script themselves don’t need to change, only the GUI definition needs to change.
-Subsequently all changes to support that new GUI are located in one place.
+Subsequently, all changes to support that new GUI are located in one place.

 The application's GUI is described in the form definition XML.
 Then this form definition is binded with the application's GUI and the result of this binding is a binded form.